-The statistics reported below are collected from crimes reported to BH Security, other campus security authorities of the College and local law enforcement agencies.
+The statistics reported below are collected from crimes reported to BH Security, other campus security authorities of the College, and local law enforcement agencies.
 Each year, the College contacts these agencies requesting that they inform the College of any reports of crimes they have received during the previous calendar year that purportedly occurred in any part of the College's Clery geography.

 The Quincy Police Department provided statistics, which are included in this chart.
-However, QPD does not categorize all its crimes using the FBI's Uniform Crime Reporting Program as is required for Clery reporting purposed.
+However, QPD does not categorize all its crimes using the FBI's Uniform Crime Reporting Program as is required for Clery reporting purposes.

-The College's Non-Campus property is the Simulation Center located within the Blessing Education Center, which is located at 5009 Oak Street, Quincy IL.
+The College's Non-Campus property is the Simulation Center located within the Blessing Education Center, located at 5009 Oak Street, Quincy IL, and Blessing Hospital located at 1005 Broadway, Quincy, IL.